phyosandarwin/Land-in-Dream-Job/README.md

 ![image](https://user-images.githubusercontent.com/120161341/231919542-ba25a7ef-a597-48e9-a72e-643b67001740.png)

-* Logistic Regression performs the best out of the three models.
+* Logistic Regression performs the best out of the three models, especially in terms of F1 score (good balance between precision and recall)
 > features most important in influencing a candidate’s hiring status are SSC%, HSC%, Degree %, MBA %, and the lack of work experience
 * Unexpectedly in developing countries, hiring practices have an increasing focus on work experience (although academic qualifications remain to be highly desirable) and a decreasing focus on gender for job roles.
 * Our recommendations to students from LDC are: